yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-Logic-behind-OpenNARS.md

 There are three types of variables used in the system: _independent_, _dependent_ and _query_, [this page](https://github.com/opennars/opennars/wiki/Use-of-Variables-in-OpenNARS) describes the usage of all three types.

-Independent variable (preceded by "?") **always appears at both sides** of an implication or equivalence relation.
+**Independent variable** (preceded by "?") **always appears at both sides** of an implication or equivalence relation.
 It can be substituted by another term without changing the truth value of a judgment, and then a conclusion can be derived.
 Substitution of an independent variable is a _unification_ process.

-Dependent variable (preceded by "#") refer to a specific term.
+**Dependent variable** (preceded by "#") refer to a specific term.
 Intuitively, they allow talking about a thing without having to name it.
 Dependent variable is only introduced into a **conjunction**

-Query variable is a variable term in a question, not a judgement, that represents a term to be found to answer the question
+**Query variable** is a variable term in a question, not a judgement, that represents a term to be found to answer the question

-Given that inheritance can be represented in terms implication and use of variables specifying inntension/extension of a term, truth function remain the same just
+Given that inheritance can be represented using implication and use of variables specifying intension/extension of a term, truth functions remain the same where inheritance in premises is being rewritten with use of variables.